vasilakisfil/Introspected-REST/README.md

 This means any client requesting payment options will request payment links from a separate server.
 This not only decouples product resources from payment management; it also allows the payment options to be more easily customized based on the specifics of the client, meaning that the complete "product and payment options" view is a combination of the product resource (and associated hypermedia controls), and payment links provided by the specialized payment options service.

-Twitter!
-Building high performant web services is hard, but to justify the deprecation of Roy's REST model is multiple times harder.
-Obviously the reason is that he had done pretty good damn job (almost perfect if you take into account when it was published).

-caching headers for data and metadata!

-explain that when we talk about Media Type, we don't neceserily mean HTTP's media type!
-Also say that hypermedia ~= HATOEAS

 say about atom+json example!!
-A totally new Media Type that we need to manually understand.. explain that when we talk about Media Type, we don't neceserily mean HTTP's media type!
+A totally new Media Type that we need to manually understand..

-### 9.1.
-Collections, Resources, endpoints, actions and methods
-There is a small confusion of different terms used around API literature.
-We would like to give a small description and definition of each one.

-#### Collection
-A collection is a set, an array, of resources.
-The resources should be of the same type but rarely a collection could also contain resources of different types, or polymorphic resources.

-#### Resource
-A resource is an entity that exposes a set of different actions that can be performed on it.
-Usually actions are a (sub)set of CRUD but it can go way beyond that and depends on the API designer decisions.

-#### 9.1.1.
-Methods
-In the RPC world, a method is a remote method called by another remote object.
-In HTTP and related protocols, when we talk about a method, we mean the actual protocol method used, for instance `REGISTER` in SIP, or `DELETE` in HTTP.

-Details about the method as well as the available methods are described by the protocol itself.

-#### 9.1.2.
-Actions and endpoints
-Actions or endpoints mean the same thing: it's the combination of a specific protocol method in a specific url.
-For instance, `GET /api/users` is an action, or, an endpoint.

-The difference between action or endpoint, is that an endpoint could also be outside

-##### Runtime Metadata
-Runtime metadata are depending on the response and object which resulted by the incoming request.

-Inappropriately, object-specific, dynamic metadata are also considered part of the object's data, like pagination information.

-##### Structural Metadata
-Structural metadata are related to the structure of the data, either the response object or the request object.

-##### Hypermedia Metadata

-## Informational metadata
-runtime metadata
-human-targeted metadata
-other metadata like data types?

-##### 9.1.3.1 Request's metadata
-These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

-##### 9.1.3.2 Media Type fill-ins
-Metadata are data that describe the data or the hypermedia.
-These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

-#### Types of metadata
-In REST, when requesting a resource you get different kind of information mixed in with the actual data.
-Nowadays, API designers also distribute documentation to descrine some information about the API and its resources as well.

-If we try to identify all the different kind of data and metadata we would get the following list for a resource:
-###### 1. Media Type's capabilities fill-ins
-These metadata are related to the Media Type used by the API.
-The client provides information for the server to take into account when processing the request.
-For instance, pagination information (page, items per page, offset) or the desired query (ideally an equievelent to SQL's SELECT).

-###### 2. Resource schema
-When requesting a response, the client should be able to know what to expect, for instance:
-* the structure schema of the object, like the name of the attributes etc
-* the data types of the object's attributes
-* semantic meaning of each attribute, or of the resource itself
-* possible a description for each resource and attribute, targeted to humans

-Those information should be available for both response and request objects.

-the name of the attributes,
-their data types, any semantic meaning of each attribute (using a linked data spec) and possibly any description of the resource itself or its attributes
-###### 3. hypermedia metadata
-  * links, for linking other resources
-  * actions, for manipulating the resource

-As we described earlier, the level of Media Type's metadata depends on how strong or weak a Media Type is.
-If it's strong then the client will
-In the following section we will describe the architecture style of the Introspected REST.
-The main principles of Introspected REST build upon Roy's initial REST model but deviates in the way HATEOAS is derived Specifically the state of the client is Introspected, possibly cached.
-The main idea is that we separate any metadata from the actual data and deliver the metadata on the side, on demand.

-#### Definition of Introspection

-#### 9.3.5.
-Request Response inconsistency
-Although usually a resource's structure is identical when receiving it or manipulating through a request, that is not always the case.

-Moreover, a request has unique properties, like URL params that need to be defined by a specific MicroType.
-As a result, if there is any inconsistency, it should be denoted at once.

-## Future Work
-It is obvious that after this Manifesto freezes people will start researching more on the introspected-based.

-We would like to give some guidelines towards that direction.

-Roy's model is weird: it was rarely fully employed to have 100% evolvability and when it was all it's drawbacks appeared: complexity and performance issues.

-Final review:
-1. check paragraphs
-2. check code terms (RESTxx)

-+ say about profiles on HATEOAS VS Media Types
-+

-Although implementation of MicroTypes in HTTP is based in the 'profile' Link Relation Type, it's actual purpose is to offer true composability and evolvability.

-##### 9.1.3.1.
-Capabilities
-The term capabilities is used to describe what is possible an API to do using metadata.
-This term us mostly used by

 >  The best software architecture “knows” what changes often and makes that easy.
 >